thephez/dpp-spec/docs/document.md

 ## Document Replace Transition

-The document replace transition extends the base schema to include the following additional field:
+The document replace transition extends the base schema to include the following additional fields:

 | Field | Type | Description|
 | - | - | - |